Conqueror26/Appointment_Schedular/README.md

 # LOGIN:

-This is the part where we can login to the website.After we enter the correct credentials, we are redirected to the events page.The will load for a little bit of timme after clicking submit.
+This is the part where we can login to the website.After we enter the correct credentials, we are redirected to the events page.The will load for a little bit of time after clicking submit.
 There is no indicator on this website which shows whether a page is loading or not.

 # EVENT PAGE: